“Ode to a Nightingale” (1819) by John Keats

 🔹 Stanza -6:

-👉 He imagines dying peacefully at midnight.
+👉 He imagines dying quietly at midnight without experiencing any suffering or discomfort.

 🔹 Stanza -7:

-👉 It may have comforted Ruth when she felt homesick.
+👉 He suggests that the song may have comforted Ruth when she felt lonely and homesick in a foreign land.

 🔹 Stanza -8: